Gabriella439/grace/README.md

   inferring the types of open records (also known as [row polymorphism](https://en.wikipedia.org/wiki/Row_polymorphism)) and open unions (also known as [polymorphic variants](https://2ality.com/2018/01/polymorphic-variants-reasonml.html)).
-This lets you easily work with records or sums where not all fields or alternatives are known in advance.
+This lets you easily work with records or unions where not all fields or alternatives are known in advance.

 * Universal quantification and existential quantification